Ancient Greece History & Classics School Trip

-Discover the sites of classical antiquity in Athens and the Peloponnese including the Acropolis, Delphi, Epidaurus and Mycenae
+Ancient Greece is the birthplace of European civilisation and our tours visit some of the most important sites of classical antiquity in Athens and the Peloponnese including the Acropolis, Delphi, Epidaurus and Mycenae

 School History and Classics Trip to Greece